aarunbala/telecom-challenge/README.md

 ## Data Model
 Data models can also be accessed from the Swagger UI link under Models.
 Simple Data model (white boarded) can be accessed from [here](https://github.com/aarunbala/telecom-challenge/blob/master/src/main/resources/DataModel.jpg)

+Based on my intrepretation of the provided document, I assumed that all the Phone Numbers will have an association with a Customer in the database and there will not be any orphaned phone numbers (not associated with a customer) available for the purposes of this exercise.

 ```
 CustomerProfile{
     customerId	string